+Gender Expression - The manner in which a person represents or expresses their gender identity or role to others, often through appearance, clothing, hairstyles, behavior, activities, voice, or mannerisms.
+Gender expression may change over time and from day-to-day and is not necessarily related to the person’s gender identity.

 Roles and Responsibilities

 Local school board policies should clearly define the roles and responsibilities of the school board, the superintendent, principals, teachers, and other school personnel with responsibility for implementation of student conduct standards to create a safe, supportive, effective school environment.
 Student roles, rights and responsibilities should also be included, particularly when the local standards of student conduct articulate student rights and responsibilities related to specific conduct.
 Including information about the roles, rights and responsibilities of parents in regard to the standards of student conduct and compulsory school attendance is also appropriate.
 Student and parent rights and responsibilities are outlined in the next section (II.C.4.) of this document.